tweksteen/burst/doc/proxy.rst

   will drop any POST requests, forward GET requests and ask the user for any other method.

   `alerter` should be an object from derived from :class:`alert.Generic`.
-It will be called after each requests to lookup trivial outstanding responses.
+It will be called after each requests to look up trivial outstanding responses.
 If `None` is supplied, an instance of :class:`alerter.Generic` will be used.

   To keep the connection alive with your client, set `persistent` to `True`.
 This will